Dapuluous/PerpusPBO/README.md

 - [XAMPP 7.3.5 or newer (For MySQL database)](https://www.apachefriends.org/download.html)

 # How to Run
-First, you need to create a file named `conn.py` and put your database credential info inside `conn.py`
+- Make sure all requirements above were installed in your device.
+- Open XAMPP then start `Apache` & `MySQL`
+- Open `conn.py` and edit the code according to your database credential.
 ```py
 import mysql.connector